xianglin226/scMDC/README.md

 See the example script in script/run_scMDC.sh

 # Arguments
---n_clusters: number of clusters (K); scMDC will estimate K if this arguments is set to -1. \n
+--n_clusters: number of clusters (K); scMDC will estimate K if this arguments is set to -1.
 --cutoff: A ratio of batch before which the model only train the low-level autoencoders.
 --batch_size: batch size
 --data_file: path to the data input.
 Data format: H5